InterCity 125: World records

+An HST also holds the world speed record for a diesel train carrying passengers.
+On 27 September 1985, a special press run for the launch of a new Tees-Tyne Pullman service from Newcastle to London King's Cross, formed of a shortened 2+5 set, briefly touched 144 mi/h north of York.

 Regions and operators

 South West England and South Wales

 On the Western Region, InterCity 125 trains (designated class 253) were introduced on services from London to Bristol and South Wales, and extended to most daytime services from London to Devon and Cornwall.
 Some South Wales services were extended to Milford Haven, Fishguard and Pembroke in West Wales.
 Maintenance was provided at Old Oak Common and St Philip's Marsh, and Laira also carried out maintenance after services to Devon and Cornwall were introduced in 1979.

 British Rail Class 47 locomotives still operated cross-country services from Cornwall and South Wales to the North-East via the Cross Country Route, and London to the Midlands/Welsh Marches.
 Class 43s replaced them when the third batch of power cars was delivered in 2+7 formation with two first class coaches, a buffet car, and four second class coaches between two power cars.
 They were later expanded to a 2+8 formation, with an extra second class coach.

 Great Western Trains was formed out of the privatisation of British Rail and operated the InterCity routes from London Paddington to the west of England.
 In 1998 FirstGroup acquired Great Western Trains and rebranded it First Great Western.
 InterCity 125s continued to work the same diagrams they had under British Rail, albeit in a different livery.

 Great Western Railway used 43 HST sets to operate most intercity services from Paddington to Bristol, Bath Spa, Chippenham, Swindon, Cardiff, Swansea, Carmarthen, Cheltenham Spa, Oxford, Worcester, Hereford, Paignton, Plymouth and Penzance, and some commuter services to Westbury, Taunton and Exeter St Davids.
 In 2012 all First Great Western's intercity services were worked by InterCity 125 sets with the exception of sleeper services and some Cotswold Line services.

 From 2005 the First Great Western HSTs were re-engined with MTU power units and the coaches were refurbished.
 Units for services in the M4 corridor/Thames Valley to Bristol, Hereford, Oxford, Exeter and Cardiff were converted to a high-density layout of mostly airline-style seats in standard class (only two tables per coach) to provide more seats for commuters.
 The remainder, for routes to Swansea and the West Country, included four tables per standard class coach.

 The refurbished coaches had new seating (leather in first class), at-seat power points and a redesigned buffet bar.
 From 2010, one standard class coach in each set had a Volo TV system, but this was removed in 2014.